jeffgca/Jetpack-for-Komodo/README.md

     * scrape the docs?
     * *__todo__*: pester Todd about the cix command-line build
     * __also__: the scraping script should generate ctags for vim et al

+##### Project creation:

+* single argument: project name
+    * create extension-safe version ( limit chars, lower-case, etc )
+    * create directory with safe name
+    * programmatically create project - required
+    * in directory, run cfx init
+    * bam!

+__Tasks__

+* Simple Macro that creates a new Jetpack project DONE
+    * hard-coded paths for cfx, etc
+    * fire & forget
+* Prefs for SDK path and Firefox path DONE
+    * poached shamelessly from Morekomodo
+* Implement the base commands as an API
+* figure out how to best make the functionality available to the user.
+    * main methods are init but more importantly test and run
+    * key binadings!